selimovicta/qatask/README.md

 System.setProperty("webdriver.chrome.driver", "C:\\Users\\PC\\Desktop\\chromedriver_win32\\chromedriver.exe"); Location of webdriver// Should be changed to your PC location directory.

-After dowlnlading the code directory, you should be able to run the code with no issues- Run Java Application If there are any issues with the process please conact me selimovicta@gmail.com also if needed, Videos of preforming test can be trasnferred.
+After dowlnlading the code directory, you should be able to run the code with no issues- Run Java Application